DIRECTOR, THE CENTER FOR STATISTICAL CONSULTING

 STATS 235, Modern Data Analysis (Statistical Machine Learning, Spring 2016): Overview of some general concepts in statistics and machine learning; Overview of optimization and sampling algorithms; Supervised and unsupervised learning; Statistical learning; Regularization; Splines; Gaussian process regression models; Neural networks; SVM; Tree-based methods

 Xu Gao's work (with Hernando Ombao and Norbert Fortin) on evolutionary state space models for LFP won the student paper awards at JSM and ENAR.

-New workshop on Big Data in Data Science sponsored by the Data Science Initiatives
+New workshop on Big Data in Brain Science sponsored by the Data Science Initiatives

 Talk at MCQMC (2016, Stanford): Wormhole Hamiltonian Monte Carlo